+Failure to install the chimney connector properly can result in house fires.
 The rules below are based on those found in the CSA B365 installation code.
-Please carefully follow these installation instruction rules, or those enforced by the local code.
+Carefully follow these installation instruction rules, or those enforced by the local code.

-- Maximum overall length of horizontal pipe: 10 ft.
-(3 m) including elbows. - Minimum clearance from combustible material: 18" (450 mm).
-The minimum clearance may be reduced by 50 percent to 9" (225 mm) if suitable shielding is installed either on the pipe or on the combustible surface. - The assembly should be as short and direct as possible between the stove and chimney.
-The use of two 45 degree elbows is often preferable to a single 90 degree elbow because less turbulence is created in the exhaust flow and they result in less horizontal run. - The minimum overall height of the chimney system, measured from the stove top to the exterior termination cap of the chimney should be at least 12 ft.
-(3.66 m).
-A chimney which is too short may lack the "tunnel effect" required to obtain a proper draft. - Maximum number of 90-degree elbows: 2. - Maximum unsupported horizontal length: 3 ft.
-(1 m). - Galvanized flue pipes must not be used because the coatings vaporize at high temperatures and release dangerous gases.
-Use black painted flue pipes. - Flue pipes must be at least 24 gauge in thickness. - Flue pipe joints should overlap 1 1/4" (30 mm). - Each joint in the assembly must be fastened with at least three screws. - The assembly must make allowance for expansion: elbows in assemblies allow for expansion; straight assemblies should include an inspection wrap with one end unfastened, or a telescopic section. - Minimum upward slope towards the chimney: 1⁄4 in/ft.
+- Maximum overall length of horizontal pipe: 10' (3 m) including elbows. - Minimum clearance from combustible material: 18" (450 mm).
+The minimum clearance may be reduced by 50%, to 9" (225 mm) if proper heat shield is installed either on the pipe or on the combustible surface. - The assembly should be as short and direct as possible between the stove and chimney.
+The use of two 45° elbows is preferable to a single 90° elbow. - The minimum overall height of the chimney system, measured from the stove top to the exterior termination cap of the chimney should be at least 12' (3.66 m).
+A chimney which is too short may lack the "tunnel effect" required to obtain a proper draft. - Maximum number of 90° elbows: 2. - Maximum unsupported horizontal length: 3' (1 m). - Galvanized flue pipes must not be used because the coatings vaporize at high temperatures and release dangerous gases.
+Use black painted flue pipes. - Flue pipes must be at least 24 gauge in thickness. - Flue pipe joints should overlap at least 1 1/4" (30 mm). - Each joint in the assembly must be fastened with at least three screws. - The installation must allow expansion: elbows in assemblies allow for expansion; straight assemblies should include an inspection wrap with one end unfastened, or a telescopic section. - Minimum upward slope towards the chimney: 1⁄4 in/ft.
 (20 mm/m). - One end of the assembly must be securely fastened to the flue collar with 3 sheet metal screws and the other end securely fastened to the chimney. - There must be provision for cleaning of the pipes, either through a clean out or by removal of the pipe assembly.
-Removal of the assembly should not require that the stove be moved. - The male ends of the sections must be oriented towards the appliance so that falling dust and condensation stay inside the pipe. - A flue pipe must never pass through a combustible floor or ceiling or through an attic, roof space, closet or concealed space.
-Where passage through a wall or partition of combustible construction is desired, the installation shall conform to CAN/CSA-B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment. - A straight up connector assembly needs either a telescopic length or an inspection wrap (pipe coupler) to allow it to be assembled and disassembled without moving the stove. - A straight flue pipe assembly offers the least restriction to gas flow and results in a stronger draft.
-Straight assemblies also need less maintenance because there are no corners to collect creosote. - The chimney connector must be clean and in good condition.
+Removal of the assembly should not require that the stove be moved. - The male ends of the sections must be oriented towards the appliance so that ashes and condensation stay inside the pipe. - A flue pipe must never pass through a combustible floor or ceiling or through an attic, roof space, closet or concealed space.
+Where passage through a wall or partition of combustible construction is desired, the installation shall conform to CAN/CSA-B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment. - The chimney connector must be clean and in good condition.